Ukraine 15 min

 Liability considerations for independent contractors in Ukraine

-As a sole proprietor, you are personally liable for finance and tax debts, which means your private assets can be forcibly used to settle your business debts.
+Sole proprietors are personally liable for finance and tax debts, which means private assets can be forcibly used to settle business debts.
 Many independent contractors purchase liability insurance to help mitigate this risk.

 Accounting requirements for independent contractors in Ukraine

-As a sole proprietor, you do not need to publish annual financial statements.
+As a sole proprietor, you don’t need to publish annual financial statements.

-However, you should still keep organized, accurate records of all your income and expenditure (including client invoices, purchase orders, bank statements, and receipts).
-This will help you correctly file your taxes, give you a stronger picture of your financial situation, and generally make life easier if you are audited by the tax authorities.
+However, you should still keep organized, accurate records of all your income and expenditures (including client invoices, purchase orders, bank statements, and receipts).
+This will help you correctly file your taxes, give you a stronger picture of your financial situation, and make life easier if the tax authorities audit you.

 The dangers of contractor misclassification in Ukraine

-As we’ve mentioned, independent contractors are classified differently to employees in Ukraine.
-Many of the protections and benefits employees enjoy do not typically apply to contractors.
+As we’ve mentioned, independent contractors are classified differently from employees in Ukraine.
+Many protections and benefits employees enjoy, like public holidays and social benefits, don’t apply to contractors.

 As an independent contractor, you can work with your clients to ensure this doesn’t happen.
-Discuss your role and responsibilities with them, and review the working arrangement regularly.
+Discuss your role and job responsibilities with them, and review the working arrangement regularly to make sure it falls within the proper legal framework.

 Use our Contractor Compliance Checklist to avoid misclassification